Affiliate links on Android Authority may earn us a commission. Learn more.

 The Fitbit Ace series are great kids’ fitness trackers.
 You can clear the two newer models in the lineup to factory settings.
 Here’s how to do it.

-- Connect the Fitbit Ace 2 to its charging cable and ensure it’s plugged in.
+- Connect the Fitbit Ace 3 or 2 to its charging cable and ensure it’s plugged in.

 - Open the Settings app and scroll until you find the Clear User Data option.
 It will not appear unless your Fitbit Ace 2 or Ace 3 is plugged in.

 - Tap it and press the screen for three seconds when prompted.
 The tracker will vibrate, indicating your child’s data has been wiped.

 Do you own an older Fitbit smartwatch or tracker but are not ready to part with it?
 Here’s how to reset the more senior devices from the company’s stable.